Bagatur

 Syzygy Endgame Tablebases

-The download of Bagatur contains subset of syzygy tablebases placed under ./data/egtb/ directory.
-It contaiuns 22 of the most common endgames with up to 5 pieces.
-By default the option ‘SyzygyPath’ is set to this directory.
-You could change this UCI option if you have complete or bigger set of syzygy tablebases downloaded on your computer.
+The Bagatur distribution bundles a subset of Syzygy tablebases under ./data/egtb/ — 22 of the most common endgames with up to 5 pieces.
+The SyzygyPath UCI option points there by default.
+Change it if you have a fuller or larger Syzygy set installed elsewhere.

 NNUE (Efficiently Updatable Neural Network)